gangdong/gangdong.github.io/_posts/2019-12-21-Fingerprint-frmk3.markdown

 categories: Android Fingerprint
 Published: true
 ---
-Follow the last two articles, this article will introduce the remain part of the fingerprint framework on android.
+Follow the last two articles, this article will have a discussion on the remain part of the fingerprint framework on android.
 This page will get the end of this topic.

 In last article,<br>
 [Android Fingerprint Framework (2)](https://gangdong.github.io/daviddong.github.io/android/fingerprint/2019/12/07/Fingerprint-frmk2.html)<br>
-We have had a discussion for the android fingerprint work flow as below.
+We have had a overview on the android fingerprint work flow as below.
 1. Init.rc, starts Fingerprintd and register the remote service FingerprintDaemon with ServiceManager
 2. The system loads SystemServer and starts fingerprint service.
 3. FingerService gets the object of the remote service FingerprintDaemon, and calls the methods to access the HAL.